Feder2228/strikers-scripts/scripts/rlg-vertex-tool/README.md

 ## How to make your 3d model mod with this tool:
 1. Put the .rlg file you want to edit in the rlg folder
-2. Run the script and type e to generate an .obj file with the vertices
+2. Run the script and use the e command to generate an .obj file containing the vertices
-3. In the output folder you'll find the newly created .obj file, import it in some 3d model editor, such as blender.
+3. In the output folder you'll find the newly created .obj file, import it in a 3D model editor (such as blender).
 Here you can move the vertices around, but you **cannot** add or delete any.
 4. Once you're done with the edit, you can export the .obj file into the obj folder (make sure to name it the same way as the file that was outputed by the script)
 5. Run the script and use the g command to generate a new .rlg (the original .rlg still needs to be in the rlg folder)
 6. Now you'll find your new rlg in the output folder.
 Enjoy!